 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between willing market participants at the measurement date.
 The Organization determines fair value based on the fair value hierarchy established under applicable accounting guidance, which requires an entity to prioritize the use of observable market-based inputs over the use of unobservable inputs when measuring fair value.
-There are three levels of inputs used to measure fair value.
-Financial instruments are considered Level 1 when the valuation is based on quoted market prices in active markets for identical assets or liabilities.
-Level 2 financial instruments are valued using quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or models using inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-Financial instruments are considered Level 3 when their values are determined using pricing models, discounted cash flow methodologies or similar techniques, and at least one significant model assumption or input is unobservable, and when determination of the fair value requires significant management judgment or estimation.
+There are three levels of inputs used to measure fair value:

+- Level 1 The valuation is based on quoted market prices in active markets for identical assets or liabilities. - Level 2 Financial instruments are valued using quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or models using inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3 Values are determined using pricing models, discounted cash flow methodologies or similar techniques, and at least one significant model assumption or input is unobservable, and when determination of the fair value requires significant management judgment or estimation.